-Questions 1 - 2 ask about the household, including marital status and whether someone has applied for Medicaid in another Virginia locality, or in another state.
+Questions 1 - 2 ask about the household, including marital status and whether someone has applied for/received Medicaid in another Virginia locality, or in another state.
 This is both so that the locality receiving the application knows whether the applicant has a case open somewhere else within Virginia (so the case can be transferred to the appropriate new locality, rather than the applicant requesting to open a new one), and so that the state can ensure that an applicant does not have Medicaid in multiple states at the same time.

-Question 3 Asks whether anyone in the household is temporarily absent, including their name, the date they left their home, their reason for leaving, where they are currently staying, and their anticipated date of return.
+Question 3 Asks whether anyone in the household is temporarily away from home, including their name, the date s/he left the home, the reason for leaving, where s/he is currently staying, and the anticipated date of return.
 Temporary absence of a household member may impact whether the state "deems" someone's income and/or resources as available to the applicant.